tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 # IANA Considerations

 This document makes no requests to IANA.
-All cipher suites listed in {{non-ephemeral}}
+All cipher suites listed in {{dhe}}
 are already marked as not recommended in the "TLS Cipher Suites" registry.

 # Security Considerations {#sec-considerations}